 - Part-owner and Vice Chairman of Hendrick Motorsports

 - 2019 NASCAR Hall of Fame inductee

 - Most Cup Series wins at superspeedways (12) and road courses (9)

 - Produces award-winning wine with Briggs & Sons Winemaking Co.

 When did Jeff Gordon retire?

 Jeff Gordon retired in 2015.
 He announced his retirement in January of that year and ran his last race as a full-time Cup Series driver in November of 2015 in the Ford EcoBoost 400 at Homestead-Miami Speedway, finishing sixth.
 He made a few more Cup Series starts in 2016, racing in the Brickyard 400 and seven other races.
-Gordon continues to be active in NASCAR as the Vice Chairman and part-owner of Hendrick Motorsports.
+Gordon continues to be active in NASCAR as the vice chairman and part-owner of Hendrick Motorsports.

 How many races did Jeff Gordon win?

-Jeff Gordon won 93 NASCAR Cup Series.
+Jeff Gordon won 93 NASCAR Cup Series races.
 This is a record for the most wins in the modern era and the third-most wins of all time.
 His first win was at the 1994 Coca-Cola 600, and his final victory came at the 2015 Goody's Headache Relief Shot 500 at Martinsville.
 Gordon also won five races in the Xfinity Series for a total of 98 wins across NASCAR’s top national series.